oddle-developer/oddle-qa-challenge/README.md

 Please include the following in the submission of the assignment
 - Instructions on how to run your test suites should be included as part of the README.md
 - Test results of the automated test suites
+- A test plan documentation describing your test cases in details

 ## Submission Steps

-* Submit your assignment by creating a repository on your Github account.
+* Create a repository on your Github account.
 Name your repository as `oddle-qa-challenge`
 * Include the following details in your README file: full name, email address and where did you apply from
 * Code.
 Commit and Push as many times as you want, only the last Pull Request will be graded
 * Create a Pull Request in your private repo and invite us as reviewer